d0iasm/PointerInteractionsSample/README.md

 ## Overview

-This sample code project shows how to use the `UIPointerInteraction` class.
+This sample code project shows how to use the [`UIPointerInteraction`](https://developer.apple.com/documentation/uikit/uipointerinteraction) class.
 A pointer interaction enables support for adding effects to a view, and for customizing the pointer's appearance within a region of an app.
 It enhances user experience with mouse and trackpad devices and reduces the need for users to move their hands between a hardware keyboard and the touchscreen of an iPad.
 The sample places four shape views in a canvas within the app's `ViewController`, each of which can be moved around.
 The shape views are a rectangle, oval, rounded rectangle, and triangle.
 Each of these takes on a different pointer effect when the user tracks the cursor over them.
 In addition, the sample shows a custom [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) subclass, to illustrate how controls can adopt pointer interaction.

 ## Add a Pointer Interaction to a Button

 The sample adds a pointer interaction to a [`UIButton`](https://developer.apple.com/documentation/uikit/uibutton).
-Custom pointer interactions require a `UIButtonPointerStyleProvider` function.
+Custom pointer interactions require a [`UIButtonPointerStyleProvider`](https://developer.apple.com/documentation/uikit/uibuttonpointerstyleprovider) function.
 When applying a style provider function, UIKit hands a pointer effect and pointer shape within that function to an app; the app then returns a pointer style for that particular button.
 Developers can pick and choose between the proposed effect and shape that the system recommends, replace one or the other, or create an entirely custom style.
 The sample applies four different pointer effects to its buttons: automatic, highlight, lift, and hover.
-For the fifth button a custom pointer hover effect is applied, so its effect remains the same size while hovered, and uses a custom `UIPointerShape`.
+For the fifth button a custom pointer hover effect is applied, so its effect remains the same size while hovered, and uses a custom [`UIPointerShape`](https://developer.apple.com/documentation/uikit/uipointershape).

 ## Provide a Custom View for a Pointer Interaction

 The sample implements shape views, which are a subclass of [`UIView`](https://developer.apple.com/documentation/uikit/uiview) called `ShapeView`.
 They interact with touch events with both the device's touchscreen and touch pad.
-To visually interact with a shape view a `UIPointerInteraction` object is assigned to it.
-View controllers adopt `UIPointerInteractionDelegate` to help describe how that pointer interaction operates.
+To visually interact with a shape view a [`UIPointerInteraction`](https://developer.apple.com/documentation/uikit/uipointerinteraction) object is assigned to it.
+View controllers adopt [`UIPointerInteractionDelegate`](https://developer.apple.com/documentation/uikit/uipointerinteractiondelegate) to help describe how that pointer interaction operates.

 ## Add a Pointer Interaction to a View

 A pointer interaction is described by a pointer style or visual representation.
-The pointer style is made up of both a `UIPointerEffect` with a [`UITargetedPreview`](https://developer.apple.com/documentation/uikit/uitargetedpreview), and a `UIPointerShape`.
+The pointer style is made up of both a [`UIPointerEffect`](https://developer.apple.com/documentation/uikit/uipointereffect) with a [`UITargetedPreview`](https://developer.apple.com/documentation/uikit/uitargetedpreview), and a [`UIPointerShape`](https://developer.apple.com/documentation/uikit/uipointershape).
 A commonly used shape for pointer effects is a rounded rectangle.
-A pointer shape or `UIPointerShape` requires a `UIBezierPath`, which describes that shape.
-The sample associates a pointer interaction to a shape view by adding one like this -
+A pointer shape or `UIPointerShape` requires a [`UIBezierPath`](https://developer.apple.com/documentation/uikit/uibezierpath), which describes that shape.
+The sample associates a pointer interaction to a shape view by adding one like this:

 ``` swift
 shapeView.addInteraction(UIPointerInteraction(delegate: self))